julianpistorius/atmosphere-docker/README.md

 ```

-## Quickstart
+## Getting started
-1. Copy `atmo-local` to the base of this directory and fill out necessary variables
+1. Copy `atmo-local` to the base of this directory and fill out necessary variables (**see atmo-local section below**)
-1. `./scripts/setup.sh` to copy atmo-local to each container's build directory
 1. `docker-compose build` to build all containers.
 This step will take a while the first time it is run, but will be quicker after that
 1. `docker-compose up` to start all containers (use the `-d` option to start containers in the background)
+  - During startup, the postgres container will load the `.sql` dump file if it exists, which takes a while.
+During this process, Atmosphere and Troposphere run Clank tasks that rely on the database so these will fail and re-run until the database is ready.
+  - Optionally change repositories and branches by modifying the `options.env` file.
+See "Changing branches at runtime" below for more info.

 Gracefully shut down containers with `Ctrl+c`.
 Press it again to kill containers.
+Or kill all containers with `docker-compose kill`.
+Delete all containers when you are done with `docker-compose rm`.
+Delete all unattached volumes with `docker volume prune`.

 ## atmo-local